jameson-w-taylor/cap-2-firebase-example/README.md

 To use this application, start at step #3 in the instructions below.
 They generate the needed configurations for the iOS/web platforms.

-This example will set `userId` to "TestIonicAppUser" and as you navigate.
+This example will set `userId` to "TestIonicAppUser" and track screen/page views as you navigate.
 Page 1 offers a button to trigger a custom analytics event: `my_custom_event`.

 ## App Setup